5 reasons to explore the Weddell Sea

 The Weddell Sea: FAQs

-A much starker more featureless landscape, much less picturesque then on the western side, but no less beautiful.
+A much starker more featureless landscape, much less picturesque then on the western side of the Antarctic peninsula, but no less beautiful.
 The other key difference is how few ships and people each year explore the Weddell Sea.

 You might be lucky enough to see an isolated bird on an iceberg, however the larger colonies are inland which requires helicopter access.